mspector/143-145-Herbert-Rd/incidents/2023-05-26_basement-toilet-backup.md

 # Incident: basement toilet backs up, regurgitates sewage

 ## Summary of observations
-- Basement toilet regurgitates water when toilets are flushed.
+- Basement toilet regurgitates water when water is used.
+Confirmed that use of toilets, shower, and sink all cause a backup.
 - Basement toilet overflows when shower is used (we suspect due to the volume of water used).
+- During water use, gurgling sounds can be heard in an open pipe next to the toilet.
-- After toilet flushes, a rhythmic dripping sound can be heard in the basement.
+- After water use, a rhythmic dripping sound can be heard in the basement.

 ## Background
 - In the weeks prior to the incident, we had the main plumbing stack replaced by 128 PHCE.